front-lines-org/website/src/content/blog/ukraine/southern_ukraine_campaign.md

 In December 2022, following previous successful counter-offensives, speculation among Western analysts and media about a prospective Ukrainian campaign to retake Crimea abounded.
 In the event of such an offensive, observers and analysts suggested Ukraine could attack along the Zaporizhzhia front and advance towards the strategic city of Melitopol to cut Russia's "landbridge to Crimea."
 Throughout the month, Russia reinforced its defense lines in southern Ukraine, particularly along the Zaporizhzhia and Kherson fronts.
 Attacks on "collaborators" and Russian agents by apparent Ukrainian partisans and saboteurs continued.

 On 23 December, Ukraine's mayor of Melitopol Ivan Fedorov said the Russians were transforming the city into a fortress, replete with dragon's teeth defenses.
 Meanwhile, satellite imagery showed that Russian troops had established trenches around the perimeters of Tokmak in Zaporizhzhia Oblast, considered a strategic city on the approach towards Melitopol.

+On 15 May 2023, Ukrainian military intelligence estimated that the Russians had stationed 152,000 troops in Kherson and Zaporizhzhia oblasts in anticipation of a potential Ukrainian counteroffensive.

+### 2023 Counteroffensive
+In early June, 2023, Ukrainian forces launched another counteroffensive on the southern front, focusing on multiple directions, including Orikhiv and Velyka Novosilka, which are located in eastern Zaporizhzhia Oblast and western Donetsk Oblast, respectively.
+By 11 June, Ukraine had liberated Makarivka, Neskuchne, Blahodatne, Storozheve, and Novodarivka.

 ## Order of battle